-(b) The amount of after-tax income shall be divided by one minus the maximum tax rate for corporations in the Internal Revenue Code; and

-15 (c) The result of the calculation in subdivision (b) of this 16 subsection shall be subtracted from the amount of federal taxable income 17 used in subdivision (a) of this subsection.
-The result of such 18 calculation, if greater than zero, shall be subtracted from federal 19 taxable income.

-(7) Federal adjusted gross income shall be modified to exclude any amount repaid by the taxpayer for which a reduction in federal tax is allowed under section 1341(a)(5) of the Internal Revenue Code.

-(8)(a) Federal adjusted gross income or, for corporations and fiduciaries, federal taxable income shall be reduced, to the extent included, by income from interest, earnings, and state contributions received from the Nebraska educational savings plan trust created in sections 85-1801 to 85-1817 and any account established under the achieving a better life experience program as provided in sections 77-1401 to 77-1409.

-30 (b) Federal adjusted gross income or, for corporations and31 fiduciaries, federal taxable income shall be reduced by any contributions as a participant in the Nebraska educational savings plan trust or 1 2 contributions to an account established under the achieving a better life experience program made for the benefit of a beneficiary as provided in 3 4 sections 77-1401 to 77-1409, to the extent not deducted for federal income tax purposes, but not to exceed five thousand dollars per married 5 filing separate return or ten thousand dollars for any other return.
-With 6 respect to a qualified rollover within the meaning of section 529 of the 7 Internal Revenue Code from another state's plan, any interest, earnings, 8 9 and state contributions received from the other state's educational savings plan which is qualified under section 529 of the code shall 10 qualify for the reduction provided in this subdivision.
-For contributions 11 by a custodian of a custodial account including rollovers from another 12 custodial account, the reduction shall only apply to funds added to the 13 custodial account after January 1, 2014.
-14

-(c) For taxable years beginning or deemed to begin on or after 15 16 January 1, 2021, under the Internal Revenue Code of 1986, as amended, federal adjusted gross income shall be reduced, to the extent included in 17 the adjusted gross income of an individual, by the amount of any 18 contribution made by the individual's employer into an account under the 19 Nebraska educational savings plan trust owned by the individual, not to 20 exceed five thousand dollars per married filing separate return or ten 21 thousand dollars for any other return.
-22
+- (b) The amount of after-tax income shall be divided by one minus the maximum tax rate for corporations in the Internal Revenue Code; and (c) The result of the calculation in subdivision (b) of this subsection shall be subtracted from the amount of federal taxable income used in subdivision (a) of this subsection.
+The result of such calculation, if greater than zero, shall be subtracted from federal taxable income. - (7) Federal adjusted gross income shall be modified to exclude any amount repaid by the taxpayer for which a reduction in federal tax is allowed under section 1341(a)(5) of the Internal Revenue Code. - (8)(a) Federal adjusted gross income or, for corporations and fiduciaries, federal taxable income shall be reduced, to the extent included, by income from interest, earnings, and state contributions received from the Nebraska educational savings plan trust created in sections 85-1801 to 85-1817 and any account established under the achieving a better life experience program as provided in sections 77-1401 to 77-1409. - (b) Federal adjusted gross income or, for corporations and fiduciaries, federal taxable income shall be reduced by any contributions as a participant in the Nebraska educational savings plan trust or contributions to an account established under the achieving a better life experience program made for the benefit of a beneficiary as provided in sections 77-1401 to 77-1409, to the extent not deducted for federal income tax purposes, but not to exceed five thousand dollars per married filing separate return or ten thousand dollars for any other return.
+With respect to a qualified rollover within the meaning of any other return.
+With respect to a qualified rollover within the meaning of section 529 of the Internal Revenue Code from another state's plan, any interest, earnings, and state contributions received from the other state's educational savings plan which is qualified under section 529 of the code shall qualify for the reduction provided in this subdivision.
+For contributions by a custodian of a custodial account including rollovers from another custodial account, the reduction shall only apply to funds added to the custodial account after January 1, 2014. - (c) For taxable years beginning or deemed to begin on or after January 1, (c) For taxable years beginning or deemed to begin on or after January 1, 2021, under the Internal Revenue Code of 1986, as amended, federal adjusted gross income shall be reduced, to the extent included in the adjusted gross income of an individual, by the amount of any contribution made by the individual's employer into an account under the Nebraska educational savings plan trust owned by the individual, not to exceed five thousand dollars per married filing separate return or ten thousand dollars for any other return.